-This article was written by Cindy Hamilton as she shares her breast cancer journey with our readers.
-Please lift her up with your comments and prayers.
+This post was written by Cindy Hamilton as she shares her breast cancer journey with our readers.
+Please pray and support her journey of healing.

 But Moses’ hands grew tired.
 So they took a stone and put it under Moses so he could sit down on it.
 Aaron and Hur held up his hands, one on each side of him so that his hands remained steady until sunset.
 Exodus 17:11-12